One-Language/One/.github/ISSUE_TEMPLATE/join_web_team.md

 ---

 Hi, One Language Team;
-I'm here to tell you I'm interested in the project and want to be a part of this compiler to help and participate in this open-source project.
+I'm here to tell you I'm interested in this compiler project and want to help and participate in this open-source project.

 ## Introduction
 <!-- Please introduce yourself and your professional experience in a maximum of 5 sentences. -->